isabelstoddart/MS1QuantitativeData/README.md

 The visualization is split up into a graph showing a count of the number of portraits with each topic and a gallery of portraits showing the portraits from each year represented.

 For the graph, I split topics into 7 categories.
-These categories are Science and Technology, Government, Writers, Domestic, Sports, Entertainment, and Activism.
+These categories are Science and Technology, Government, Writers, Business, Sports, Entertainment, and Activism.
 I grouped topics pertaining to this categories into these 7 areas.

-I grouped Health and Wellness into the Science and Technology category and Government consists of women who worked in government and first ladies.
+The 7 groups have multiple topics within them.
+I include these below:

+Science and Technology: "Engineers", "Science and Technology", "Health and Medicine", "Air pilots", "Inventors", "Scientists"

+Government: "First Ladies", "Government", "Politics", "Daughter of US President", "Mother of US President", "Judge", "Congressmen"

+Writers: "Writers", "Journalism", "Novelists", "Pulitzer Price", "Literature", "Columnist"

+Business: "Business", "Business and Finance"

+Sports: "Sports and Recreation", "Olympic Medal", "Athletes"

+Entertainment: "Ceramicist", "Entertainers", "Crafts", "Singer", "Artists", "Ballet", "Dancer", "Songwriter", "Violinist", "Comedian", "Musicians", "Potters", "Oscar", "Crafts and Trades", "Burlesque", "Actors and Actresses", "Television Personality", "Playwright", "Sculptors", "Illustrator", "Art"

+Many of these topics overlap, so I wrote a code to count each portrait only once for each category.
+Code can be found here:

 ## Iteration 1
 ![](HighFidelityPrototype.png)